Alcoholic's Guide to Disney World

 Check the country map before buying anything and plan out which you want to hit.
 I already knocked a couple down before I saw there was a U.K. section and kicked myself.
 It's so tempting to get loaded when you hit Mexico but just keep it under control and save something for the other flavors you want to sample.
 Don't bother stopping at the stands for a Bud Light, the good stuff is the same price.

-As great as the selection in the U.K. looked, if I ever go again expect to find me passed out in France.
+As great as the selection in the U.K. is, if I ever go again expect to find me passed out in France.